-By the year 2001, Tsahouridis had completed his Bachelor Degree in Music Studies and his Masters in Ethnomusicology at Goldsmiths College, London.
-In 2003 he was awarded a scholarship by the ‘Michael Marks Charitable Trust' for his Doctoral research in the field of Performance Practice.
-In December 2007 he attained a PhD in Performance Practice from Goldsmiths University (titled: ‘The Pontic lyra in contemporary Greece'), the first PhD in the U.K. referring to the performance of non-western music cultures.
+By 2001 Tsahouridis completed his Bachelors in Music Studies and his Masters in Ethno-musicology at Goldsmiths College, London and in 2003 he was awarded a scholarship by the Michael Marks Charitable Trust for his Doctoral research in the field of Performance Practice.
+In 2007 he attained a PhD in Performance Practice from Goldsmiths University (titled: ‘The Pontic lyra in contemporary Greece'), the first PhD in the U.K. referring to the performance of non-western music cultures.

-He performed the Pontic lyra for BBC Radio 3, as well as many other BBC radio programs.
+He performed the Pontic lyra for BBC Radio 3 as well as many other BBC radio programs.
 In August 2004 he performed the main music theme of the BBC for the Olympic Games of Athens with the opera band Amici and Prague Symphony Orchestra.
-He has also collaborated with Ostad Ardeshir Kamkar on the Persian kamancheh in Tehran (August 2004).
-In May 2005, he performed at Herodus Atticus Theatre in Acropolis, Athens, accompanied by ERT Contemporary Music Orchestra in the opening ceremony of the Athens Festival and in June 2005 he performed the Oratorio ‘Kosmas o Aitolos' (by Mimis Plessas) in Veria, Greece.
+He has also collaborated with Ostad Ardeshir Kamkar on the Persian kamancheh in Tehran (2004).
+In 2005 he performed at the Herodus Atticus Theatre in Acropolis, Athens, accompanied by the ERT Contemporary Music Orchestra in the opening ceremony of the Athens Festival and in June 2005 performed the Oratorio Kosmas o Aitolos by Mimis Plessas in Veria, Greece.

 In 2006 Tsahouridis was the co-artistic director of the opening ceremony for the International Byzantine Congress of London with Lady Marina Marks as Chairman and Prince Charles as patron.
 In 2007 he performed at the London Porchester Hall (Bayswater) with Cat Stevens (Yusuf Islam).